The Cantor Riemannium: The Cantor tube-log Riemann surface.

 \end{proposition}

 \begin{proof} Consider a Jordan loop $0\in \gamma \subset \CC-K$ containing the base point $z=0$ and not homotopic to $0$.
-Then, taking $k\geq 1$ large enough, $\gamma$ encloses in its bounded component exactly $1\leq n(\gamma)\geq 2^k-1$ pieces of level $k$ of the Cantor set $K$.
+Then, taking $k\geq 1$ large enough, $\gamma$ encloses in its bounded component exactly $1\leq n(\gamma)\leq 2^k-1$ pieces of level $k$ of the Cantor set $K$.
 Then, using the Monogenic Residue Formula from Proposition \ref{prop:mon_residue} we have

-and this proves that the monodromy is of this form.
-On the other hand enclosing a single fundamental piece at level $k$ and winding around the appropriate number of times we can achieve any monodromy of the form $ n2^{-k}$. \end{proof}
+and this proves that the monodromy is in the dyadic rationals.
+On the other hand enclosing a single fundamental piece at level $k$ and winding around the appropriate number of times we can achieve any monodromy of the form $ n2^{-k}$ for arbitary $n\in \ZZ$ given beforehand. \end{proof}